opendatamesh-initiative/odm-specification-dpdescriptor/docs/resources/standards/dsapi-spec.md

 #### <a name="componentsObject"></a>Components Object

 The `Components Object` holds a set of reusable objects for different aspects of the API.
-All objects defined within the components object will have no effect on the DatastoreAPI unless they are explicitly referenced from properties outside the components object.
+All objects defined within the components object will have no effect on the Data Store API unless they are explicitly referenced from properties outside the components object.

 ##### Fixed Fields